Ciancia1741186/final-project-interaphics-gractive/README.md

 ![Alt text](https://github.com/SapienzaInteractiveGraphicsCourse/final-project-interaphics-gractive/blob/master/Img/title.jpg)

-Game based on the famous fighting-game series Street Figther.
+Game based on the famous fighting-game series Street Fighter.
 The goal of this project is to recreate a very basic experience of what a fighting game has to offer:
 - two players , each with his personal life bar
 - a 2D stage